As competition for top talent heats up, more and more employers are looking to become the employer of choice for passive candidates.

-There are some simple tips and tricks you can apply to become an employer of choice.
+You can apply some simple tips and tricks to become an employer of choice.
 Let’s dig deeper into them.

 By EVP (Employee Value Proposition), we understand how a company can offer value to its employees - or potential employees - without referring to money.

-Have you been wondering what’s your EVP so far?
+Have you been wondering what your EVP is so far?
 If not, you should immediately identify your EVP and bring it to life.

 Start by knowing what kind of talent your company wants to attract.
 In this phase, write down what skills and experience you want your future employees to have.